everydaypsalms/everydaypsalms.com/README.md

 Misspellings create confusion and slow down development.

 This workspace uses the [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension to check spelling.
 Misspellings are indicated in the editor.

-## Next.js

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [The Next.js Repository](https://github.com/vercel/next.js/) - look under the hood.